-- (a) This section should be read in conjunction with part 2, section 20, Representations about the legal status of debt, including statute-barred debt and section 21, Legal action and procedures. - (b) You are entitled to accurately explain the consequences of non-payment of a debt, but must not misrepresent those consequences.
-65 Misrepresentation may increase the risk of breaching laws against unconscionable conduct when the debtor is in a position of special disadvantage or vulnerability.
-66 - (c) You must not threaten legal action if the start of proceedings is not possible, not intended, or not under consideration, or you do not have instructions to start proceedings.
+- (a) This section should be read in conjunction with part 2, section 20 of this guideline, Representations about the legal status of debt, including statute-barred debt and section 21 of this guideline, Legal action and procedures. - (b) You are entitled to accurately explain the consequences of non-payment of a debt, but must not misrepresent those consequences.65 Misrepresentation may increase the risk of breaching laws against unconscionable conduct when the debtor is in a position of special disadvantage or vulnerability.66 - (c) You must not threaten legal action if the start of proceedings is not possible, not intended, or not under consideration, or you do not have instructions to start proceedings.